markuptitan/ACN-syllabus/content/devops/foundational-short-course/8-devops-questions-2/_index.md

 ## Questions
 4. Can you list and describe the DevOps-type activities/tasks that you and your peers engage with?
-5. In your team, what software development processes could be streamlined in an Internal Developer Platform?
+5. In your team at work, what software development processes could be streamlined in an Internal Developer Platform?
-6. List any tools you heard about today in the workshop that you’ve never heard before.
-Which ones would be useful in your day-to-day work?
+6. Are there any tools that you heard about in this course that you are not using yet but that would be useful in your day-to-day work?
+Please explain.